Change ringing miscellany

 The many-hunt-bells idea applies to double methods too (so you have places and dodging at the half lead as well as the lead):

-Stage 8: 3 hunt bells, double method
+Stage 8 with 3 hunt bells, double method .

-Stage 10: 4 hunt bells, double method
+Stage 9: 4 hunt bells, double method .

 An idea: vari-hunt Plain Bob

-Start off by ringing plain hunt1 (on whatever stage).
+Start off by ringing plain hunt6 (on whatever stage).
 Conductor calls out numbers before lead ends to change how many hunt bells there are to be from now on.
 Some bells would go into the hunt, some would come out, some unaffected.

 Could be a bit of a nightmare.

-miscellany: when plain hunt is rung as a method in its own right it is called Original ↩︎
+when plain hunt is rung as a method in its own right it is called Original ↩︎